How to interpret a carbon footprint?

 With the Carbon ootprint, companies can plan strategic investments, such as the adoption of clean technologies or changes to industrial processes, to improve their environmental performance.
 In addition, this information helps develop internal policies, meet regulatory expectations, and communicate transparently with stakeholders about environmental efforts, strengthening the company’s reputation and compliance.

-Interpreting a Carbon Footprint: Mistakes to Avoid
+Interpreting a Carbon Footprint: mistakes to avoid

 When interpreting a carbon footprint, it is necessary to carry out a detailed analysis in order to avoid errors of interpretation that could distort the conclusions.
 A common mistake is the confusion between the different scopes of emissions: direct emissions (Scope 1), indirect emissions related to energy consumption (Scope 2) and other indirect emissions (Scope 3).
 Each category requires a clear understanding for proper analysis.
 In addition, it is essential not to underestimate Scope 3 emissions.
 Although their calculation is often more complex due to the extended supply chain, they account for a significant share of total emissions and deserve special attention.